|

 Tradable Assets

-To begin investing with Acorns, a monthly subscription is required, with plans priced at $3, $6, and $12.
-The $12 plan is required to include individual stocks in a portfolio.
+Every Acorns plan requires a monthly subscription; current tiers are $3, $6, and $12.
+The $12 plan is needed to add individual stocks to a portfolio.
 Across all plans, Acorns provides bonus investments and round-ups that are automatically invested.
-Acorns does not offer any brokerage accounts.
+In all cases, Acorns does not offer standard brokerage accounts.

-Robinhood provides both robo-style investing and self-directed brokerage accounts.
-With brokerage accounts, users can trade cryptocurrencies, options, futures, event contracts, ETFs, and stocks.
-There is no required monthly fee at Robinhood, although a premium tier is available for $5 per month.
-Robinhood’s managed account costs 0.25% per year and supports both stocks and ETFs.
+Robinhood provides both automated investing and self-directed brokerage accounts.
+With a brokerage account, users can trade stocks, ETFs, options, cryptocurrencies, futures, and event contracts.
+There is no required monthly subscription at Robinhood, though the optional premium plan costs $5 per month.
+Robinhood’s automated investing service charges 0.25% annually (not monthly) and includes both stock and ETF portfolios.

 Winner : Robinhood